-I began by buying a three bedroom terraced house and renting out a couple of rooms to lodgers.
+I began by buying and investing in a three bedroom terraced house and renting out a couple of rooms to lodgers.
 This enable me to build up a little savings ‘pot’ to help fund my next acquisition.
 Then, thanks to the introduction of BTL mortgages it was a case of remortaging and riding the house price boom during the 1990’s.

 The thrills and excitement of building a buy-to-let portfolio

 Building up my property investment portfolio was an exciting and thrilling experience.
 I was thrown in at the deep end.
 Suddenly I had to deal with contractors, wheel and deal with suppliers whilst all the time juggling budgets and deadlines as well as tenants.
 For the first time in my life I was the boss!
 This was a fantastic contrast to my mundane 9 to 5 job with the council.
 How many newbie landlords feel the same way?

 How big to grow your portfolio?

 Looking back on the experience; I can honestly say as a landlord I never had a target of the number of buy-to-let properties I wanted to own.
 Was this a mistake?